Fleckism/SecurityPlus/SecurityPlus/3A Assess Organizational Security L3a.md

 -   RouterSploit—vulnerability scanning and exploit modules targeting embedded systems ([github.com/threat9/routersploit](https://github.com/threat9/routersploit)).
 -   Browser Exploitation Framework (BeEF)—recovering web session information and exploiting client-side scripting ([beefproject.com](https://beefproject.com/)).
 -   Zed Attack Proxy (ZAP)—scanning tools and scripts for web application and mobile app security testing ([owasp.org/www-project-zap](https://owasp.org/www-project-zap/)).
--   Pacu—scanning and exploit tools for reconnaissance and exploitation of Amazon Web Service (AWS) accounts ([rhinosecuritylabs.com/aws/pacu-open-source-aws-exploitation-framework](https://rhinosecuritylabs.com/aws/pacu-open-source-aws-exploitation-framework/)).
+-   Pacu—scanning and exploit tools for [[reconnaissance]] and exploitation of Amazon Web Service (AWS) accounts ([rhinosecuritylabs.com/aws/pacu-open-source-aws-exploitation-framework](https://rhinosecuritylabs.com/aws/pacu-open-source-aws-exploitation-framework/)).

 ## NETCAT

 One simple but effective [[tool]] for testing connectivity is Netcat (nc), available for both Windows and Linux.
 Netcat is a computer networking utility for reading and writing raw data over a network connection, and can be used for port scanning and fingerprinting.
-For example, the following command attempts to connect to the HTTP port on a server and return any banner by sending the "head" HTTP keyword: **(To check for if it's possible to open a network connection to a remote host over a given port#)**
+For example, the following command attempts to connect to the Hyper Text Transfer ProtocolTTPs]] port on a server and return any banner by sending the "head" Hyper Text Transfer ProtocolTTPs]] keyword: **(To check for if it's possible to open a network connection to a remote host over a given port#)**

 echo "head" | nc 10.1.0.1 -v 80